BanuSelinTosun/BanuSelinTosun.github.io/index.md

 ### Profile

-  * Data scientist with a detailed understanding of mathematics and applied statistics in a Python environment, with 9+ years of experience in materials research, development, and manufacturing
+  * Data scientist with a detailed understanding of mathematics and applied statistics in a Python environment, with 9+ years of experience in analytical problem solving
   * Hands-on experience working with big data, with a focus on finding meaningful conclusions
   * Experience in experiment design
   * Experience in explaining and presenting results in context